Board of Historic & Architectural Review

 Board of Zoning Appeals

-The Smithfield Board of Zoning Appeals (BZA) holds their regularly scheduled meetings at 7:30 p.m. on the 3rd Tuesday of each month in Conference Rooms A & B of the Smithfield Center to review variance applications, special yard exceptions, etc.
+The Smithfield Board of Zoning Appeals (BZA) only meets when cases or business are before them.
+When cases or business are before them, they meet at 7:30 p.m. on the 3rd Tuesday of the month in Conference Rooms A & B of the Smithfield Center to review variance applications, special yard exceptions, etc.

 Freedom of Information Act